ANALYTICS SOLUTIONS2025-12-31

 Once you have those figures, you can divide the total amount a customer has spent by the number of years they have been a customer to get the average customer lifetime value.

-The average CLV is almost always going to be more than your initial investment in a customer, but it will also differ greatly from customer to customer.
+The average CLV is almost always greater than your initial investment in a customer, but it can vary widely from customer to customer.

-Also, another important factor while calculating CLV is to understand whether the customer has a long-term or short-term relationship with the brand.
+Another critical factor in calculating CLV is determining whether the customer has a long-term or short-term relationship with the brand.

-One of the biggest challenges with calculating CLV is that it can be very difficult to know exactly how long customers have been a customer with your company because many companies do not track this data.
+One of the biggest challenges in calculating CLV is that it can be hard to know exactly how long customers have been with your company, because many companies do not track this data.

 If you are one of those who do, that's great.

-But here’s a way to still get an idea for calculating the worth of your customers; it’s by using customer engagement data.
+But here's a way to still get a sense of your customers' value: use customer engagement data.

 This data is defined as customer interactions with the brand, not just the purchase.
-You can find this by assigning a retention score for each customer, which is the number of users that are still active within a certain time frame.
+You can find this by assigning a retention score to each customer, which is the number of users who are still active within a given time frame.

 With this, you then calculate the Average Interaction per User (AIPU).
-This is calculated by multiplying how many times a user interacted with the brand (their average number of interactions, usually between 1 and 10) by their retention score.
-By doing this, we create a predictive number of a user’s worth.
+This is calculated by multiplying the user's average number of interactions with the brand (usually between 1 and 10) by their retention score.
+By doing this, we create a predictive number for a user's sort.

 Steps to Measure Customer Lifetime Value (CLV)

-Customer lifetime value is a metric that can be used to measure the financial value of a customer over the entire duration of their relationship with a company.
+Customer lifetime value is a metric that measures the financial value of a customer over the duration of their relationship with a company.

-In order to calculate CLV, you need to know three things: how much a customer spends on average each year, how long he/she remains a customer, and the company’s profit margin.
+To calculate CLV, you need to know three things: how much a customer spends on average each year, how long they remain a customer, and the company's profit margin.

 Once you have those figures, you can use this formula: